Concepts and prototypes : Metro saloon

 It was a logical car to drop, as this market sector wasn’t exactly overflowing with successful cars – and the later sales performance of the Volkswagen Derby (and replacement Polo Classic saloon) and the Nova saloon – would indicate that killing the Metro saloon was the right thing to do if it ensured the continued smooth development of the Maestro and Montego programmes.

-* Confirmation needed here – it would well be that the LC8 project was renamed AM1 (with the saloon being AM2) in the wake of the corporate restructuring initiated by Michael Edwardes in 1978 under which the Leyland Cars division of British Leyland Limited became a separate legal entity called BL Cars Limited with two divisions: Austin-Morris and Jaguar-Rover-Triumph.
+Confirmation needed here – it could well be that the LC8 project was renamed AM1 (with the saloon being AM2) in the wake of the corporate restructuring initiated by Michael Edwardes in 1978 under which the Leyland Cars division of British Leyland Limited became a separate legal entity called BL Cars Limited with two divisions: Austin-Morris and Jaguar-Rover-Triumph.
 This was a short-lived arrangement and the separation of Austin-Morris and Jaguar-Rover-Triumph ended when BL Cars Limited changed its name to Austin Rover Limited in April 1982.